Explore the Region’s Activities

 We are conveniently located halfway between Yellowstone National Park and Glacier National Park.
 Many visitors to Montana visit both parks, as they offer diverse landscapes, attractions and activities.

 Towns Near Our Montana Dude Ranch

-Blacktail Ranch + Lodge is located between two large (by Montana standards) cities, Great Falls and Helena.
+Blacktail Ranch is located between two large (by Montana standards) cities, Great Falls and Helena.

 An hour north of us, heading toward Glacier National Park, is the town of Augusta.
-Although this thoroughly western cow town is small, it’s known for its great western hospitality.
-Augusta has a couple good cafés, a full service grocery store and our favorite gift shop, Latigo and Lace.
+Although this thoroughly western cow town is small, it’s known for its welcoming hospitality.
+Augusta has good restaurants, a few watering holes, a full-service grocery store, gas station and our favorite gift shop, Latigo & Lace.